ps2homebrew/Open-PS2-Loader/README.md

   <summary> <b> HDD </b> </summary>
 <p>

 For PS2, 48-bit LBA internal HDDs up to 2TB are supported.
-HDD should be formatted with the APA partition scheme.
-OPL will create the `+OPL` partition on the HDD.
+The HDD should be formatted with the APA partition scheme, recommended tools are listed below.
+OPL will create the `+OPL` partition.
-To avoid this, you can create a text file at the location `hdd0:__common:pfs:OPL/conf_hdd.txt` that contains the preferred partition name (for example `__common`).
+To avoid this, before running OPL the first time, create a text file at the location `hdd0:/__common/OPL/conf_hdd.txt` that contains the preferred partition name (for example `hdd_partition=__common`).

+It is recommended to FIRST create the desired partition and conf_hdd.txt file. edit the file with `hdd_partition=__+partition of choice here` before loading the drive up with homebrew/games.
+Adding/removing out of order can and will break the software that is loaded on the drive therefore, if deciding to REMOVE partitions/games, it is recommended instead to wipe the drive and start over.
+Anything you wish to save should be backed up.
+NOTE: partitions that start with 2 underscores such as __common are considered protected IE can not be deleted.
+Files/Folders within however can be added/removed.
+Partitions that start with + are UNPROTECTED, meaning they can be deleted.

+Recommended tools (no affiliation):
+PS2: [Official wLaunchELF](https://github.com/ps2homebrew/wLaunchELF) or [wLaunchELF_ISR](https://github.com/israpps/wLaunchELF_ISR) (File Browser and Editor /FTP Server)
+PC Windows: [OPL Manager](https://oplmanager.com/site/index.php) and [PFS Batchkit Manager](https://github.com/GDX-X/PFS-BatchKit-Manager) (PC Tools to Manage the HDD and fetch OPL assets)

 </p>
 </details>